top of page

 Reflexologists believe these reactions are part of the healing process and are a good sign that the treatment is helping the body to cleanse and rebalance itself.

-Drink plenty of water will assist with detoxication
+Drinking plenty of water will assist with detoxification

 07802714267